postplayhouse/postplayhouse.com/docs/historical-image-artifacts.md

 ## Data model and atomic publication

-`historical-images/publication.v1.json` is a small repository lock.
-It pins one immutable manifest object by SHA-256 and byte length.
+`historical-images/publication.v1.json` is a readable repository lock.
+It pins the immutable manifest, every app-consumed generated module, narrow pipeline and source identities, counts, unique bytes, source/profile additions/removals/changes, and public-path additions/removals.
 The manifest records:

 - exact source path, source digest, transform profile, and transform identity;
 - exact serialized `Picture` data used by Svelte;
 - every public asset URL, digest, byte length, format, and dimensions;
-- package, lockfile, Sharp/libvips, platform, and profile configuration identity.
+- byte-affecting package, exact Node/Sharp/libvips, platform, profile, and generator-source identity.
+Unrelated lockfile edits do not invalidate it.

-`generatorRevision` is the publisher-code compatibility boundary described in the generic engine document.
-Changing it intentionally invalidates all transform keys.
+`generatorRevision` is an explicit protocol boundary.
+Profiles, generator sources, and byte-affecting package identities are also hashed automatically;
+changing any of them invalidates transform keys.

+The v2 lock is also a reviewed migration attestation for its exact v1 manifest: when `prepare` supplies that byte-identical manifest and the lock's source and pipeline digests still match, generation may carry forward unchanged Pictures while rewriting their transform keys to the current protocol.
+Any manifest, source, profile, package, or generator mismatch disables that bridge and forces regeneration.
+This avoids a one-time 650-source rebuild without turning `generatorRevision` or a marker string into an invalidation override.

 Artifacts use `historical-images/v1/objects/<sha256>`.
 Manifests use `historical-images/v1/manifests/<sha256>.json`.
-The publisher uploads and verifies immutable objects first, then the immutable manifest, and updates `historical-images/v1/latest.json` last.
+The publisher uploads and verifies immutable objects first, then the immutable manifest, and updates `historical-images/v1/latest.json`.
+It then atomically replaces the local lock with temp-file-plus-rename.
+B2 and the filesystem cannot form one transaction:
+`latest` can advance if the rename fails, but ordinary builds ignore it and the old lock remains usable.
+No stronger atomicity claim is made.
 Ordinary builds ignore `latest.json` and restore only the manifest pinned by the reviewed repository lock, avoiding an unreviewed mutable deployment input.